yoomee1313/kaiaspray/local-deploy/README.md

 $ ./2.start.sh
 ```

-It deployes 1 KCN network by default.
+It deploys 1 KCN network by default.

-### Chainging parameters
+### Changing parameters
 You can change parameters in `0.variables.sh`.

 | Parameter | Description |